-The Litetouch Halo ring and touch pad is an accessory from Clockaudio that can be used with all Clockaudio through-table microphone products (Clock Audio).
-The Litetouch Halo ring and touch pad's touch-sensitive interface allows users to easily mute microphones and the green and red LED rings make it easy to see the status of microphones.
-By integrating the Litetouch Halo ring and touch pad with a SoundStructure system, the Litetouch Halo ring and touch pad is able to also control the mute of the HDX video system.
+The TS-001 is an accessory from Clockaudio that has a touch sensitive surface and green and red LEDs that can be used to indicate state information.
+The TS-001's touch-sensitive interface allows users to easily mute microphones and the green and red indicators make it easy to see the mute status.
+By integrating the TS-001 with a SoundStructure system for muting applications, the TS-001 is able to also control the mute of a Polycom HDX video system.

 The SoundStructure configuration file described in this application note will use the SoundStructure device's general purpose input and output (GPIO) pins and SoundStructure events.
-This application note will design a project with eight microphones, a Polycom HDX video codec, and a stereo audio amplifier.
-The GPIO will be designed so that touching any Litetouch Halo ring and touch pad will toggle the mute state of all microphones.
-The Litetouch Halo ring and touch pads will light red when muted and green when unmuted.
-This behavior may be easily customized if the requirements for the installation differ from these assumptions.
+This application note will design a project with eight microphones each with a TS-001, a Polycom HDX video codec, and a stereo audio amplifier.
+The GPIO will be designed so that touching any TS-001 will toggle the mute state of all microphones.
+The TS-001 will light red when the microphones are muted and green when unmuted.
+This behavior may be easily customized if the requirements for the installation are different.
 SoundStructure Studio 1.3 or higher must be used to create the configuration file and SoundStructure device firmware 1.3 or higher is required to implement this configuration.